FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Tea is good for your health, especially when it is fresh and naturally grown.
-It is a nutritious and hydrating beverage.
-Modern day scientific research has proven tea to contain many healthy compounds.
-These include antioxidants, L-theanine, and essential minerals like potassium.
+Tea is a hydrating beverage packed with bioactive compounds.
+It is rich in phytonutrients that support overall well-being.
+Modern day scientific research has proven tea to contain many healthy compounds that include potent antioxidants and L-theanine.

-True tea, ie. white, green, oolong, black (red) and pu-erh (but not herbal), all come from the leaves of Camellia Sinensis.
-Although there are some differences in the amounts of caffeine, theanine, and magnesium between tea types, generally all teas contain meaningful amounts of tea phytonutrients.
+True tea, ie, whitegreen, yellow, oolongblack (red), and pu-erh (but not herbal), all come from the leaves of Camellia Sinensis.
+Although there are differences in the amounts of caffeine, theanine, and magnesium among tea types, all teas generally contain meaningful amounts of tea phytonutrients.
+Shade-grown teas like Matcha and Gyokuro are typically highest in L-theanine.

 Flavonoids are dietary compounds found in tea, wine, cocoa, fruit, and vegetables.
 Tea flavonoids help maintain normal blood vessel function.

-Drinking tea regularly can contribute to proper hydration, improves focus and concentration, as well as helps maintain a positive mood throughout the day.
+White Tea Drinking tea regularly can contribute to proper hydration, improve focus and concentration, and help maintain a positive mood throughout the day.

-There are also studies (though inconclusive – the results vary from Asian to Western populations), that suggest drinking green tea may help maintain a healthy body composition.
-Tea naturally contains zero calories, therefore, when it is used in place of higher calorie beverages, it can help to control caloric intake which is important for managing weight.
+There are also studies (though inconclusive – the results vary from Asian to Western populations) that suggest drinking green tea may help maintain a healthy body composition.
+Tea is a negligible-calorie beverage, containing roughly 2 calories per cup; therefore, when used in place of higher-calorie beverages, it can help control caloric intake, which is important for managing weight.

 With this in mind, our recommendation is simple.
 The most beneficial tea is one that you enjoy drinking often, ideally without milk and sugar.

-Developing over the past thousand years, tea crafting techniques have produced a huge variety of styles and flavors that are both tasty and healthy.
-This is particularly helpful if it replaces a less healthy beverage habit, like soda, or increases your water intake overall.
+Developed over the past thousand years, tea-crafting techniques have produced a wide variety of styles and flavors that are both tasty and healthy.
+This is particularly helpful if it replaces a less healthy beverage habit, such as soda, or increases your overall water intake.